VirtusaPolarisGTO/NyQL/README.md

 #### Note

 * By default, NyQL will try to configure itself automatically if classpath contains a nyql configuration file.
-If you want to turn it off, add a system property `com.virtusa.gto.insight.nyql.autoBootstrap` value set as `false`.
+If you want to turn it off, add a system property `com.virtusa.gto.nyql.autoBootstrap` value set as `false`.
   * __Eg:__ your application may start with below jvm argument.
-   `-Dcom.virtusa.gto.insight.nyql.autoBootstrap=false`
+   `-Dcom.virtusa.gto.nyql.autoBootstrap=false`

-* Also NyQL will __not__ automatically shutdown when your application closes, but if you specified jvm property `com.virtusa.gto.insight.nyql.addShutdownHook=true`, then NyQL will automatically add a shutdown hook for your application.
+* Also NyQL will __not__ automatically shutdown when your application closes, but if you specified jvm property `com.virtusa.gto.nyql.addShutdownHook=true`, then NyQL will automatically add a shutdown hook for your application.

 * NyQL will first search for a configuration file in its classpath, if not found, then it will search in current working directory.